Richard1688Sun/Richard1688Sun/README.md

   <br/>

 As a software developer, I thrive on solving everyday problems with innovative solutions.
 My passion for creating practical applications is fueled by a constant thirst for knowledge and new experiences.
 I relish new challenges and opportunities to explore, as demonstrated by the diverse projects I've built.

-One of my greatest strengths is my determination to persevere and my work ethic.
+My greatest strengths are my determination to persevere and my work ethic.
 I'm a highly focused individual with a strong drive to achieve my goals.
 Additionally, I possess strong leadership skills and attention to detail, which make me an ideal candidate for leading projects.

   ## :dart: Professional Goal
   I hope utilize my skills to pursue a career in Computer Engineering.